duckarmor/Freeze/docs/MigratingFromLlama.md

 # Migrating From Llama

-Freeze is, unfortunately, not a true drag-and-drop replacement for projects that currently use [Llama](https://github.com/freddylist/llama).
+Unfortunately Freeze is not a true drag-and-drop replacement for projects that currently use [Llama](https://github.com/freddylist/llama).
-You'll need to be aware of the following breaking changes.
+You'll need to be aware of breaking changes.

 Feel free to file an issue if you'd like to start a discussion on any items from this list.